andreivisan/xslim.github.io/_posts/2014-03-28-let-s-make-a-web-service-with-node-js.md

 ## Hello world?
 No, dump Readme

-First, check that your `package.json` contains `express` as a dependency in `dependencies` section and install them with `npm install`.
-Second, create `README.md` file with some content.
+We'll use [Express.js](http://expressjs.com) for our routes.
+Check that your `package.json` contains `express` as a dependency in `dependencies` section and install them with `npm install`.
+Create `README.md` file with some content.
 Next,  create an `app.js` and fill with usefull code:

 ``` js
 var express = require('express'),